In times of stress and transition who doesn't want a trusted advisor or

 Mature adults seek guidance, not reliance on someone else for their

+decisions.
 Always relying on the advice of others is a form of dependency,

 not self-sufficiency.
 It can also be very confusing.
 Ask six different